 Informative articles about Florida wildlife, Florida panther, shorebirds, birds, alligators, fish, redfish, oysters, clams, grouper, snapper, cranes, eagles, vultures.

-To celebrate the 50th anniversary of the Endangered Species Act, here are the 50 Florida endangered species.
-How many do you know?
+Here are Florida’s endangered species.
+There are 49; how many do you know?
 Did you know there are several conservation success stories among Florida’s favorite animals?

 The Dora Canal could be the prettiest one mile you’ll paddle in Florida.
 The waterway connects Lake Dora and Lake Eustis in Tavares, just west of Mount Dora.